How to Create Lean Canvas for Your Startup

 What’s the difference between Lean Canvas and Business Model Canvas?

-Lean Canvas vs. Business Model Canvas
+Lean Canvas vs Business Model Canvas comparison

 You might have stumbled upon two deceptively similar terms: Lean Canvas and Business Model Canvas.
 While similar, they’re not the same thing.